-Suboxone is a pharmaceutical drug offered as medically assisted treatment (MAT) in place of methadone.
-Unlike methadone, which is solely administered via a methadone clinic daily, Suboxone can be prescribed by a , Suboxone doctor licensed to prescribe the drug in New Hampshire, .
-Suboxone was the first pharmaceutical drug that was given to be prescribed by a physician to treat opioid dependence.
+Buprenorphine-naloxone is a substance offered as medically assisted treatment (MAT) as a replacement for methadone.
+In place of methadone, which is typically administered at a methadone clinic daily, Suboxone can be prescribed by a , Suboxone doctor licensed to prescribe the drug in New Hampshire, .
+Suboxone was the first substance that was given to be prescribed by a medical doctor to treat opioid dependence.
 This has increased the accessibility to rehab options and resources for individuals in New Hampshire seeking opioid addiction treatment.

 Alternatives to Suboxone Treatment in New Hampshire